Cloufield/CV/docs/en/github.md

 ![GWAS tutorial](https://github.com/Cloufield/GWASTutorial/assets/40289485/13609a79-2e2d-41f3-af9b-912fc47d57a9)

 - Description: This project aims to provide a hands-on tutorial on common analysis in Complex Trait Genomics.
-This tutorial is designed for the course Fundamental Exercise II provided by The Laboratory of Complex Trait Genomics at the University of Tokyo.
+This tutorial is designed for the course Basic Seminar II provided by The Laboratory of Complex Trait Genomics at the University of Tokyo.

 - URL: [https://cloufield.github.io/GWASTutorial/](https://cloufield.github.io/GWASTutorial/)